nicolaschan/bell/privacy.md

 If you believe you have sent us personal information and we have recorded it and you would like it removed, please email support@nc99.co.

 ## Changes to this Policy
 We may change this privacy policy without notice, so please check back regularly.
-This privacy policy was last updated on 9 December 2017.
+This privacy policy was last updated on 18 February 2018.